 Tell me more: Tandanya is located in Adelaide's East End, close to Rymill Park.
 It's an easy walk from the city centre or take the free City Loop 99C bus from Victoria Square to stop 12.

-Tarnanthi - a festival of contemporary Aboriginal and Torres Strait Island art - will be back at the Art Gallery of South Australia in late 2017, after a stunning display in 2015.
-The gallery's permanent collection includes dot paintings from central Australia which date back to the beginning of the painting movement in the early 1970s.
+The South Australian Art Gallery's permanent collection includes dot paintings from central Australia which date back to the beginning of the painting movement in the early 1970s.
 Included in the exhibition will be the work of local artists from Iwantja in the APY lands.
 View some of their work here.

 Next door, the South Australian Museum has the largest and most significant ethnographic collection of Australian Aboriginal material culture in the world.